Rosuav/shed/ChocRippleCake.md

 20. Once the cream has completely softened the biscuits, defrigerate.
 21. Slice diagonally.
 The first (corner) slice is the cook's privilege.
 22. Serve the slices two at a time (you can't serve just one), making a lovely sliced cake.

+Can also be done with ginger biscuits.
+It won't be "chocolate" ripple cake that way, though.
+You might have to come up with a new name.
+I suggest "ginger ripple cake", but YMMV.